President: Robert Agnello, DO

 CUSOM Representative: Brian Kessler, DO

 Dr. Kessler is the dean of Campbell University’s Jerry M. Wallace School of Osteopathic Medicine.
 Kessler was associate dean of clinical affairs for the medical school in 2011, two years before it opened its doors to students in 2013.
 Prior to being named Dean at CUSOM, he spent five years as the vice president, dean and chief academic officer for Lincoln Memorial University’s DeBusk College of Osteopathic Medicine in Tennessee.
-He is also a member of the ACOFP Board of Governors and serves as the Treasurer.
+He is the President-elect of the ACOFP Board of Governors.

 Trustee Emeritus: Barbara Walker, DO